22 Solo Things To Do In Seoul For An Unforgettable Trip

 16. Take a Makgeolli Tasting Class

 Makgeolli is a traditional Korean fermented rice wine.
 I love it because it tastes like an Indonesian dessert I grew up with.
-It’s a specific taste.
+It’s a specific taste that is hard to explain.
+There are different flavours, but I suggest trying the original one.

 17. Order Chimaek like a local